CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/data-types/concurrency/semaphores/queue-settings.md

 ---
 title: "QueueSettings"
 linkTitle: "QueueSettings"
-description: "A datatype that represent the settings used for configuring a semaphores queue."
+description: "Used to represent the configuration settings of a semaphore's queue."
 ---

 # {{% param title %}}